 Wiley represents construction contractors, subcontractors, owners, developers, design professionals, and insurers in construction disputes, including before the Boards of Contract Appeals, in federal court, and in arbitrations (both domestic and international).
 This includes assisting contractors and design professionals in evaluating and preparing requests for equitable adjustments and claims, and helping owners evaluate and respond to such requests and claims.

 Wiley has extensive experience representing government contractors in all aspects of design and construction contracts, including assisting companies in the industry with navigating the extensive compliance requirements applicable to government contractors.
 In addition to pre- and post-award protest counseling and litigation, we advise clients on labor compliance matters including Davis-Bacon Act issues and are adept in navigating government investigations, including false claims allegations of waste, fraud, and abuse.
-Our experience includes matters arising from U.S. government-sponsored international projects, including projects in Iraq, Afghanistan, and other countries.
-Our deep bench of highly experienced government contracts attorneys routinely collaborate with numerous other Wiley practices, including Litigation, White Collar Defense & Government Investigations, Employment & Labor, and International Trade.
+Our experience includes nuclear waste projects involving complex legal and contract compliance issues, as well as matters arising from U.S. government-sponsored international projects, including projects in Iraq, Afghanistan, and other countries.
+Our deep bench of accomplished government contracts attorneys collaborate with numerous other Wiley practices, including Litigation, White Collar Defense & Government Investigations, Employment & Labor, and International Trade.

 - Represented a transit authority in its dispute with a developer, a design-build prime contractor, and the architect/engineer of record, filed in the U.S. District Court for the Eastern District of Virginia.
 The multiparty litigation involved numerous claims and counterclaims, including construction delay claims, constructive changes, liquidated damages, and professional negligence.